lalitkapoor/webpack-es6-react-boilerplate/README.md

 webpack-es6-react-boilerplate
 =========
-A sample app in es6 making use of webpack, react, bower, gulp.
+A boilerplate app in es6 making use of webpack, react, bower, gulp.
 Supports webpack's hot reload for react.

 To run with docker: